sampopeltonen/Pi64/README.md

 ### Credits

+All the C64 emulation code is my own and some of the low level graphics output also, but some the code is from other people.

 Bootsrap code, framebuffer initialization, system timer and text output (for debugging purposes) come from Alex Chadwick's [Baking Pi](http://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/os/index.html) tutorial.

-Some code related to processor cache (and I hope in the future to MMU) originate from [David Welch's great tutorials and examples](https://github.com/dwelch67/raspberrypi).
+Some code related to processor l1 cache and MMU initialization originate from [David Welch's great tutorials and examples](https://github.com/dwelch67/raspberrypi).

-C64 emulation is my own work and not derived from any existing emulator.